xbokmd/plastilinn/public/plastilinn doc - Space X.md

 CEO and founder of Space X, Tesla, Neuralink, and The Boring Company.
 He is known for his ambitious vision of advancing technology and space exploration.
 Elon Musk is one of the founders of Space X and has played a crucial role in its establishment and development.
 He is a prominent entrepreneur and visionary known for his involvement in various ventures, including Tesla, Neuralink, and The Boring Company.
-Musk has provided leadership and strategic direction to Space X, driving the company's mission to revolutionize space technology and enable human colonization of Mars.
-As a founder, Musk has been actively involved in the decision-making process, technology development, and overall growth of Space X.
-His vision and determination have been instrumental in shaping the company's goals and achievements.

 #### #person Main person - Goals #*** #>>>>>